komalneor2808/movie-recommender/README.md

 # Movie Recommender System
 This is personalized movie recommendation system that is built using Streamlit.
 It includes user authentication, profile management menu, and collaborative filtering to suggest movies according to user preferences.
-It also has filters to make the results more specific
+It also has filters to make the results more specific.
+I have used collaborative filtering to find users with similar taste in movie, and suggests movies liked by those users.